VikhrModels/effective_llm_alignment/README.md

 The main idea of the method is the desire to smoothly achieve the desired margin level without forcing the model to retrain by adding a balancing SFT loss on chosen and rejected at the same time.

+This method is also distinguished by the presence of a separate scheduler for margin (`use_margin_schedule`in config), which provides stability in the early stages of training and prevents hacking of rewards.

 The implementation of the method is [here](src/trainers/smpo_trainer.py), and the config is [here](src/configs/smpo_config.py).

+### GPO - Offline GRPO

+Ou own implementation of offline version of GRPO.
+This version does not use vLLM during training.

+This method is similar to KTO in that it does not require pairwise comparisons, but unlike KTO, formulas from GRPO are used, as well as rewards can be any float and the number of completions (group size) per prompt is unlimited.

+It requires prepared dataset with columns [`prompt`, `completions`, `rewards`], where `prompt` is a `List[Dict]` (OpenAI format)  `completions` is a `List[List[Dict]]` of size G and `rewards` is a `List[float]` with precompute rewards.

+The implementation of the method is [here](src/trainers/gpo_trainer.py), and the config is [here](src/configs/gpo_config.py).

+### Prompts Optimization

+Our own method of training system (any role) prompts (using real tokens from tokenizer) using gradient-based method via Gumbel-Softmax trick.

+The implementation of the method is [here](scripts/prompts_training/sft.py), and the config is [here](src/configs/prompts_optimization_comfig.py).

 ## 🚀 How to Use